Here are some functions that operate on strings:

 $(subst from,to,text)

-.
+Performs a textual replacement on the text text: each occurrence of from is replaced by to.
 The result is substituted for the function call.
 For example,

 $(subst ee,EE,feet on the street)

-produces the value fEEt on the strEEt
+produces the value fEEt on the strEEt.

 $(patsubst pattern,replacement,text)